 - Inbound connectivity access from provisioned vms and container hosts on port 443 (needed for agent communication)

 - Internet Connectivity from Appliance (To download from Morpheus' public docker repositories and virtual image catalog)

 - Superuser privileges via the sudo command for the user installing the Morpheus Appliance package.

 - An Appliance License is required for any operations involving provisioning.

 - An Appliance URL that is accessible to all managed hosts.
-It is necessary for all hosts that are managed by Morpheus to be able to communicate with the appliance server ip on port 443.
+It is necessary for all hosts that are managed by Morpheus to be able to communicate with the appliance server ip on ports 443 and 80.
 This URL is configured under Admin->Settings.
 Morpheus also utilizes SSH (Port 22) and Windows Remote Management (Port 5985) to initialize a server.